Video Content Management - Captioning Videos in My Media (for Instructors)

 Machine (Automatic Speech Recognition) Captions

-For all videos uploaded to My Media, machine captions are generated using automatic speech recognition (ASR) software and are 70-90% accurate.
+For all videos uploaded to My Media, machine captions are generated using automatic speech recognition (ASR) software.
+Accuracy is variable, but is up to 90% accurate.

 Machine captions are free for all Virginia Tech affiliates’ media.
 They take about 30 minutes to generate, but the exact processing time depends on video length and number of captioning requests.
 Captions can be edited for accuracy in My Media or Media Gallery